Buying real estate in Congo-Brazzaville?

 Find more real-life feedbacks in our our pack covering the property buying process in Congo-Brazzaville.

-Sources and methodology: we gathered foreigner experience data from the U.S. State Department Investment Climate Statements and the World Justice Project Rule of Law Index.
-We also drew on proprietary buyer feedback from our advisory network in Congo-Brazzaville.
+Sources and methodology: we compiled buyer experience data from the U.S. State Department 2025 Investment Climate Statement, the 2024 edition, and rule-of-law perception data from the World Justice Project.
+We also drew on our own proprietary feedback from foreign buyers in Congo-Brazzaville.

 Do foreigners overpay compared to locals in Congo-Brazzaville in 2026?